The Econocracy

 Sat, 04 Mar 2017

-This week I finished The Econocracy - the perils of leaving Economics to the Experts, by recent economics graduates Joe Earle, Cahal Moran and Zach Ward-Perkins, which considers a number of flaws with our current approach to economics:
+This week I finished The Econocracy - the perils of leaving Economics to the Experts, by recent economics graduates Joe Earle, Cahal Moran and Zach Ward-Perkins, which considers a number of flaws with our current approach to economics:- A reluctance to consider any ways of analysing economics other than neoclassical economics (which focuses on equilibria resulting from individual agents optimising their utility).

 I realise that this isn’t the kind of book that all my friends will enjoy, but for those that are inclined, I found the book excellent - readable, thought provoking, calm (never angry or unfairly blaming) and open-minded.
 I enjoyed the many good examples and quotes, for example, the this one from John Maynard Keynes (one of my heros) in 1924: